Dakota-Schramm/study-guide-io/NOTES.md

     - Allows user to "update" pdfs by adding new class notes and homeworks
     - Sync with calendar?
       - Send reminders to user to review notes on particular days
+  - Add note for firefox users to switch browsers